computationalcognitivescience/lovelace/content/_part_ii/proofs.md

 {% stopandthink %}
 Can you think of an example list that cannot be sorted?
 {% hidden Hint? %}
-Its the same illustration that proved the universal statement is false.
+It's the same illustration that proved the universal statement is false.
 Can you explain why?
 {% endhidden %}
 {% endstopandthink %}